 All FMCLA participants will have the option of an additional three months beyond each original quarterly deadline in 2020 to complete quarterly question sets.
 For participants who began in 2020 and are in their first year of FMCLA, the meaningful participation requirement was reduced to 50 answered questions by the deadline to complete the 2020 quarterly questions.

 Any Diplomate in Year 10 of their certification cycle who opted for the one-day examination will have an additional year to meet their examination requirement.

 Any board-eligible family physician with an eligibility end date in 2020, or anyone participating in the Re-Entry process with an end date in 2020, will have an additional year to obtain their certification.

 Any Diplomate who also holds a Certificate of Added Qualification with an examination deadline in 2020 will have the option for an additional year to complete the examination requirement.

 Those facing financial hardship as a result of the pandemic have the ability to delay 2020 payments.
-Additional information can be found in the Physician Portfolio.
+Additional information can be found in the MyABFM Portfolio.